chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

     Some of the tasks you will accomplish with this practicum will not ordinarily be part of your typical neuroimaging analysis workflow.
 For example you will rarely if ever need to change the topology of a surface mesh.
 However the intention of these exercises is to cement your understanding of these formats by giving you hands-on experience with manipulating them albeit in somewhat artificial scenarios.

 ## Downloads/Installation
-This practicum requires the following materials/folder setup to work to complete:
+This practicum requires the following materials/folder setup for successful complete:

 * A reasonably recent version of [matlab](https://www.mathworks.com/).
 The practicum was tested on version R2020a (linux), R2019a (windows) and R2018b (Mac) but should hopefully work on older versions as well.
 * A copy of the HCP's [Connectome workbench](https://www.humanconnectome.org/software/get-connectome-workbench).
 We will be using `wb_view` for viewing CIFTI and GIFTI files.
 The install is a zip file that you extract and the executable should be available after extraction.
 Depending on your platform you may need to double-click the `wb_view` icon or add it to your path to access via the command line.
 Copies of workbench have also been packaged up at the [Classhare](https://drive.google.com/drive/u/0/folders/1pFMXo5nn5oRlSNsZVpT5ZKdG6Hi5aUVw) for this lesson under the **Software** folder which you can access if you have trouble getting to the connectome site.
 There are 4 zip files with names that start with `workbench-..` for different OS platforms.